istarp/example/README.md

 * Some tests would be nice :)
 * Add some throttling when user searches
 * Network module should be abstracted so ktor is not leaked to higher level modules
-* Inroduce entity model for character as now network model is stored in db
+* Introduce entity model for character as now network model is stored in db